-Eucalyptus Oil: A natural antiseptic, eucalyptus oil fights infections and has shown to increase both the count and strength of human macrophages cells in a BMC Immunology study.
+Eucalyptus Oil: A natural antiseptic, eucalyptus oil helps fights infections and has shown to aid in increasing both the count and strength of human macrophages cells in a BMC Immunology study.

 In a rat study, eucalyptus oil was given orally to the rats for 15 days.
-The study showed a significant increase in the percentage of the circulating monocytes and their phagocytic activity to find and kill invading pathogens.
+The study found eucalyptus oil may significantly help increase the percentage of circulating monocytes and their phagocytic activity to promote finding and killing invading pathogens.

 Eucalyptus oil is also antibacterial, antifungal, and anti-inflammatory.
-It helps to soothe coughing and clear mucus by opening the respiratory airways.
+It helps to soothe coughing and aid mucus clearing by opening the respiratory airways.

-Ginger Oil: A natural antiseptic, ginger oil is good at fighting a wide range of infections especially respiratory illnesses as demonstrated by a study published in 2019.
+Ginger Oil: A natural antiseptic, ginger oil aids in fighting a wide range of infections especially respiratory illnesses as demonstrated by a study published in 2019.

-The study included smokers and non-smokers to see if ginger oil could boost both sets of participants immune systems and if it could counter the negative effects of unhealthy lifestyle choices.
+The study included smokers and non-smokers to see if ginger oil could help boost both sets of participants immune systems and if it could aid in countering the negative effects of unhealthy lifestyle choices.

-Non-smokers benefited from ginger oil with increased levels of enhanced IgM cells.
+Non-smokers benefited from ginger oil by promoting increased levels of enhanced IgM cells.
 IgM cells are the first anti-body the body makes when fighting a new infection.
-Hence, for non-smokers, using ginger oil resulted in a stronger antibody response when coming in contact with new pathogens.
+Hence, for non-smokers, using ginger oil resulted in aiding antibody response when coming in contact with new pathogens.

 Oregano Oil: A potent antibacterial, antifungal, antiviral oil.
-A 2014 study showed Oregano oil’s effectiveness in breaking the MNV virus’s outer protein shell.
-With the protein shell penetrated, oregano oil was able to expose and kill the virus’s genetic code carrier, RNA.
-This effectively halted the virus’s replication.
+A 2014 study showed Oregano oil’s effectiveness in helping to break the MNV virus’s outer protein shell.
+With the protein shell penetrated, oregano oil aided in exposing and killing the virus’s genetic code carrier, RNA.
+This promotes halting the virus’s replication.

-Tea Tree Oil: A study published in 2010 concluded if tea tree oil was used within two hours of infection, it significantly inhibited viral replication.
-Tea tree oil can stimulate the immune system and kick in its fighting mechanisms.
+Tea Tree Oil: A study published in 2010 concluded if tea tree oil was used within two hours of infection, it may significantly inhibit viral replication.
+Tea tree oil may help stimulate the immune system and kick in its fighting mechanisms.
 It also has powerful antibacterial, antifungal, antiviral, and antimicrobial properties.

 Thyme Oil: Thyme oil has antifungal, antiseptic, and antibacterial properties.
-In a study of 120 strains of bacteria, thyme oil inhibited bacteria growth in all 120 strains.
+In a study of 120 strains of bacteria, thyme oil helped inhibit bacteria growth in all 120 strains.
 Bacterial growth was even inhibited in the antibiotic-resistant strains of the various 120 studied strains.

-Frankincense Oil: By increasing the white blood cell count, frankincense oil helps fight numerous types of infections.
-In one study, frankincense oil increased the lymphocyte activity by 90% to destroy pathogens which include harmful bacteria, fungi, viruses, and even cancer.
+Frankincense Oil: By promoting increased white blood cell count, frankincense oil helps fight numerous types of infections.
+In one study, frankincense oil helped increase the lymphocyte activity by up to 90% to aid destroying pathogens including harmful bacteria, fungi, viruses, and possibly cancer.